LagrangeDev/proto-anno/README.md

 ### Packed Encoding

-As is mentioned in the [official documentation](https://protobuf.dev/programming-guides/encoding/#packed), it is recommended to use packed encoding for repeated scalar fields, and proto3 uses packed encoding by default. proto-anno also uses packed encoding by default.
+As is mentioned in the [official documentation](https://protobuf.dev/programming-guides/encoding/#packed), it is recommended to use packed encoding for repeated primitive fields, and proto3 uses packed encoding by default. proto-anno also uses packed encoding by default.
 You can disable packed encoding by annotating the field with `@DisablePacking`.

-This annotation only applies to the **encoding** process of **repeated scalar fields**.
+This annotation only applies to the **encoding** process of **repeated primitive fields**.
 When deserializing, proto-anno will automatically detect whether the field is packed or not.
-Also, when it is used on repeated string, byte array or message fields, it will be ignored.
+Also, when it is used on repeated non-primitive fields, it will be ignored.

 ### Unsigned Integers